WillAbides/semver-next/README.md

 [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 Commits in a PR are evaluated separately from the PR's labels.
 Whichever results in a bigger version change will be used.

+Your local git clone is not used by semver-next.
+Instead it gets all PR data and commit messages through the GitHub API.
+Because of this, you do need to set the GITHUB_TOKEN environment variable so that semver-next can authenticate with GitHub.

 ## Usage

 ```